ltrgoddard/thesis/temp.markdown

 > accurate at the moment when the condition itself, the city, seems
 > nearest to the imagination.[^330]

-The temporary suspension of accuracy in this world is the condition for accuracy in the next, which is actually just another version of here.
+\noindent The temporary suspension of accuracy in this world is the condition for accuracy in the next, which is actually just another version of here.
 Yet it really is only a *condition*: unlike Olson’s active mysticism, Prynne’s is profoundly passive, emphasising patience and trust rather than the poet’s uniquely active and accurate penetration of the mysteries of being.
 From this perspective, it is possible to return to the unexpectedly lyrical concluding sentence of ‘A Note on Metal’: ‘If we are confident over the more developed consequences, at the unrecognised turn we are still at a loss to say where or why’ (¶9).
 That Prynne ends the text with this affirmation of our lack of knowledge, figured as a spatial condition—‘at a loss’—is highly significant.
 Not only does he downplay our accuracy about specifics (‘where’), but he also suggests a serious lack of coherent teleology in the foregoing argument, at least when read simply historically (‘why’).
 The purpose of this statement, far more than a belated protestation of humility, is perhaps to effect or at least to encourage some form of the ‘swing across into | some other version of this | present age’, manifested in this particular case by a shift from the historical to the poetic-as-historical levels of the text.
 Only with this final acknowledgement of ignorance, both on the part of Prynne and of the reader, does the text yield up its real meaning. \newpage

 Chapter 3.
 ‘The idea of perfection’
 ===================================